OpenPMU/OpenPMUdocs/XML_Datagrams/README.md

 `D. M. Laverty, J. Hastings, D. J. Morrow, R. Khan, K. Mclaughlin and S. Sezer, "A modular phasor measurement unit design featuring open data exchange methods," 2017 IEEE Power & Energy Society General Meeting, Chicago, IL, USA, 2017, pp. 1-5, doi: 10.1109/PESGM.2017.8273986.`

 Although XML is traditionally used to markup data in files, in OpenPMU it is used to markup data in streams of UDP datagrams.
-This makes the modules in OpenPMU completely plug and play, yielding a higly flexible system.
+This makes the modules in OpenPMU completely plug and play, yielding a highly flexible system.

 The next sections provide a brief description of the XML datagram structures intended to help developers working on the OpenPMU system.